certego/BuffaLogs/docs/ingestion/splunk.md

 ## Configuring Ingestion Settings

 The ingestion configuration is maintained in a separate JSON file (e.g., `ingestion.json`).
 Here, you can define how data should be processed.
-At this stage, the installation is basic, but you can update the file as your needs grow.
+At this stage, the installation is basic, but you can update the file as your needs.

 - **Custom Fields:**
   Modify the JSON keys and values to reflect the fields you need.
 This is where you align with your internal schema requirements.